Metyou42/learning_js/README.md

 My name is Andrii Matviichuk.
 I'm 18 years old.
 I live in Lviv.
 I study at the University of "Lviv Polytechnic" as a bachelor of specialty "cyber security".
 I’m a beginner backend programmer node.js

-I had experience: designer 1 year, target for 6 months, programmer python on freelance 1 year.
+I had experience: designer 1 year, targetologist for 6 months, programmer python on freelance 1 year.
 Now I found a case that I really like, JavaScript node.js.
 In the future after experience backend programmer, I will learn frontend agular/rect to be a fullstack programmer.

 I set myself a goal to become a junior backend developer in a year.
 A lot of people say it’s very hard and it’s almost impossible, but I believe in myself and I want to prove to myself that nothing is impossible for me